Ever wonder what it'd be like to start and run a business with your best friend? Megan Burn speaks to two interior designers who did just that.

 It’s something you and your best friend have probably brought up on many a night out, that of course you two should start a business together.
 But what’s the reality like?
 Is it all glam working lunches or would you end up at each other’s throats?

-Sarah Drumm and Lisa Marconi are two friends who decided to open their shop and interior design company Dust, after realising their tastes were very similar.
+Sarah Drumm and Lisa Marconi are two friends who decided to open their interior design company Dust, after realising their tastes were very similar.
 “We wanted to create somewhere that sold the kind of interiors pieces that we loved,” Sarah explains.
 “We found ourselves having to source from outside of Ireland for the more unusual things, so we wanted to create a homegrown store that enabled Irish customers to buy things that weren’t available here.”

 Sarah acknowledges that it’s not a decision everyone would make.
 “It’s always going to be a bit of a leap starting a working relationship with a friend.
 But we knew we had similar values, which is really important.”
 She also points out that they have different strengths in the business, especially on the administrative side, so they’re not always stepping on each other’s toes.
 Respecting each other’s opinion is also central to their relationship.
 “The only thing we’d sometimes disagree on is a design decision, but that’s all part of the creative process and we feel it’s good to challenge each other.
 It keeps our projects and our work interesting,” Sarah says.